-- All children in the infants need a red Singleton School book bag. (no other bags are allowed) - KS2 children can bring a bag of their choice and a pencil case
+- All infant children need a red Singleton School book bag.
+(No other bags are allowed) - KS2 children can bring a bag of their choice and a pencil case - Reception Class will require puddle suits and wellies for outdoor learning, to kept in school.